dwintour/hash-table-shootout/README.md

 How to run these benchmarks
 ===========================

+These bencharks were run on linux (in my case I used a Vagrant VM - box 'ubuntu/trusty64'.

 You'll need to install the packages you want to test, and to update the Makefile so that the headers are found.